Zackhardtoname/internships/README.md

 # Summer 2020 Tech Internships!

-## View the List on a [website](https://zacklight.com/internships/)!
+## Use the List on a [website](https://zacklight.com/internships/)!

+* Support most of the basic Excel functionalities such as **filtering** (downloading and importing are yet to be tested)

-We am considering buying a domain if enough people are interested in this project (for now we will just look at the number of stars and/or pull requests for this repo)
+* We am considering buying a domain if enough people are interested in this project (for now we will just look at the number of stars and/or pull requests for this repo)

 ## General